jetaggart/stream-encrypted-chat/README.md

 and authenticates a user using the token generated in the backend.

 ## Step 3.
 User connects to Virgil
-Along side connecting to Stream we also connect to Virgil.
-Once again, using the credentials acquired in `Step 1.` we ask the backend to generate us a Virgil auth token.
-Using this token we initialize the `EThree` instance from Virgil's `e3kit` library:
+Once again, using the credentials acquired in [Step 1](#step-1-user-authenticates-with-backend) we ask the backend to generate a Virgil auth token.
+Using this token we initialize the `EThree` object from Virgil's `e3kit` library:

 ```javascript
 // frontend/src/StartChat.js